-Group term insurance plans provide life cover to all the group members of a particular organisation.
+Group term insurance plans provide life cover to all the group members of a particular organization.
 Group term policy works same as an individual term policy, except these plans are designed & priced for a group rather than an individual and the premium amount keeps on changing every year.

 Features of a Term Insurance Policy

-The basic concept behind buying a term insurance plan is to provide coverage to your family in times of stress, especially when you (the income generator) are absent.
+The basic concept behind buying the best term insurance plan is to provide coverage to your family in times of stress, especially when you (the income generator) are absent.
 Its primary purpose is to keep your family stable & happy and ensure that they meet their regular and unexpected expenses without much trouble.